 Dumped cars are often collected in waste streams crushed and recycled into further usable steel.
-The crushed carcasses of junked vehicles can provide an affordable shelter for many of the needy people.
-Many creative artists have built extraordinary houses out of trashed vehicles.
-Here is a description of few such houses.
+However, the crushed carcasses of junked vehicles can provide affordable shelter for many of the needy people.
+Therefore, many creative artists have built extraordinary houses out of trashed vehicles.
+Here is a description of a few such houses.

-1. Home using Hummers’ body shells
+1. Home using Hummers’ bodyshells

 The Hummer SUV went defunct in May 2010.
 Two architects based in Los Angeles, named Craig Hodgetts and HsinMing Fung, have used the body shell of these gas guzzling monster trucks and created a prefabricated home called the Hummer Home.
 The duo made use of their knowledge about the sturdiness of the hummer’s body and concluded that the metallic components of the giant SUV is durable and intense enough to be used as exteriors of a vessel like domicile.

-2. Habitat car microhome
+2. Habitat car micro-home

 3. A garden house out of old car tires

 An “international collective of tire crafters” called the Millegomme designed a garden house that provided an office and storage function.
 The house named Maisongomme was built in 2005 by the team of Denis Oudendijk and Jan Körbes.
 They made use of old vehicle tires, re-used wood, insulation glass, and stainless steel trays.
-The reused wooden frames on which the little home was based was covered with multiplex plates and to make it water and winter proof, the facade constituted a breathable plastic membrane, stone wool isolation, and tire treads of old cars and trucks.
-All of the tires, which were implied to create this garden house, were collected from local garages.
+Moreover, the reused wooden frames on which the little home was based was covered with multiplex plates and to make it water and winter proof, the facade constituted a breathable plastic membrane, stone wool isolation, and tire treads of old cars and trucks.
+Furthermore, all of the tires, which were implied to create this garden house, were collected from local garages.

 4. Train car home

 A 1949 Portland sleeper rail car was converted into an epicurean dwelling.
 Situated in Portland, Oregon, the rail car may look an ordinary plain from outside.
 However, the interior have all sorts of modern amenities and is a deluxe apartment.
 The sleepers and chairs of the rail were disposed off leaving behind 807 square feet space and a 10-foot-high ceiling.
-The luxurious home comes equipped with DSL, a full electric kitchen, and an incinerator toilet.
+However, the luxurious home comes equipped with DSL, a full electric kitchen, and an incinerator toilet.
 The house also encompasses superior quality beddings and the enclosures are constructed with the best materials that are readily accessible in the market.
 This luxurious residence is for sale at Laurie Holland at a cost price of $ 225,000.

 5. Eco-pod house: A recycled car tyre-tiled complete eco friendly house

-Recycled car tires are used to make the tiles that looks like slate and is used to cover the exteriors of the house.
+Recycled car tires are used to make the tiles that look like slate and is used to cover the exteriors of the house.
 This house is just four meters in diameter and 6.5 meters tall.
 There is enough space for a kitchen and a living area.
 It also has a comfortable bedroom and an odorless toilet.
-The eco pod has solar panels fixed on the dome shaped roof for water heating purposes and a wind turbine to generate power.
+The eco pod has solar panels fixed on the dome-shaped roof for water heating purposes and a wind turbine to generate power.
 The eco pod is priced at around £45,000.